-A person who falls within one of the above vulnerable groups can receive a hardship payment straightaway (unless the three day waiting period has to be served).
+A person who falls within one of the above vulnerable groups can receive a hardship payment straightaway (unless the five day waiting period has to be served).

 A person who does not fit into any of the above categories may still be entitled to a hardship payment if s/he can demonstrate that s/he or her/his partner will suffer hardship if a payment is not made.
 However, in these circumstances, JSA(IB) will not be payable for the first fourteen days.
 The person’s weekly personal allowance will be reduced by 40 per cent unless s/he or her/his partner is seriously ill or pregnant when the reduction will be 20 per cent.
 Premiums and housing costs will continue to be paid without any reduction.

-A person who has received a New Deal sanction, excluding those relating to the gateway period, cannot get a hardship payment unless s/he is in a vulnerable group.
+A person who has received an employment scheme sanction, excluding those relating to the gateway period, cannot get a hardship payment unless s/he is in a vulnerable group.
 In addition, where a decision is made that a person is not available for work, is not actively seeking work or does not hold a valid Jobseeker’s agreement, she will normally only be entitled to a hardship payment if in a vulnerable group.

-Hardship payments will not be made unless the person completes the appropriate form and returns it to the Social Security Agency.
+Hardship payments will not be made unless the person completes the appropriate form and returns it to the correct office.

-Fraud can occur when a person deliberately misleads the DSD or fails to, or allows another person to fail to notify promptly a change of circumstances that could affect entitlement to benefit.
+Fraud can occur when a person deliberately misleads DfC or fails to, or allows another person to fail to notify promptly a change of circumstances that could affect entitlement to benefit.
 There are two offences, namely making false representations for benefit and making dishonest representations for benefit.

-There are three main options available to the DSD in relation to fraud, namely:
+There are three main options available to DfC in relation to fraud, namely: